Need for a Flood Protection Scheme

 These high tide levels that occur every 1 or 2 years are high probability/ low impact events whereas the scheme is seeking to protect against low probability/ very high impact events that would cause extensive damage to property and infrastructure and could even lead to loss of lives.

-Extensive analysis has been carried out over many years reviewing the best available information on sea levels and rainfall and Grangemouth is at a high risk of flooding, primarily from the sea but also due to flooding from the rivers/ burns caused by heavy rainfall.
+Extensive analysis has been carried out over many years reviewing the best available information on sea levels and rainfall and Grangemouth is at risk of flooding, primarily from the sea but also due to flooding from the rivers/ burns caused by heavy rainfall.
 This has been verified by the Scottish Environment Protection Agency and the Scottish Government.
 Many residents also report that they are unable to insure their properties against damage due to flooding and support the need for the scheme.

 Further information can be found in the pages linked below: